-- The hardware or software Event that triggers the alert (for example, a network interface link going down or coming up, or a Websense service stopping). - The Threshold, if applicable, that defines the alert condition (for example, CPU usage exceeding 90%, or free disk space reaching less than 10% of the total disk size). - The Type of alert (system resource or operational event). - Whether or not an SNMP trap is sent when the event occurs or the threshold is reached.
+- ◆ The hardware or software Event that triggers the alert (for example, a RAID disk failure, or a Websense service stopping). - ◆ The Threshold, if applicable, that defines the alert condition (for example, CPU usage exceeding 90%, or free disk space reaching less than 10% of the total disk size). - The Type of alert (system resource or operational event). - Whether or not an SNMP trap is sent when the event occurs or the threshold is reached.